vyrjana/DearEIS/docs/source/guide_data.rst

 Adding parallel impedances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Impedance data that include negative differential resistances cannot be validated directly using the included implementations of linear Kramers-Kronig tests.
+Impedance data that include negative differential resistances may present some challenges.
+For example, such spectra cannot be validated directly using linear Kramers-Kronig tests if only the impedance representation is tested.
+However, they can be validated if the admittance representation is tested.
-Kramers-Kronig tests can be performed on such data either after transforming it into admittance data (not currently supported) or after adding a suitable parallel resistance to the impedance data.
+Alternatively, one can add a suitable parallel resistance to the impedance data.
 The addition of a parallel resistance does not affect the Kramers-Kronig compliance of the data.

 .. plot::